Jump to section

 You can target the skills that matter most to you by taking a Lumosity lunch break.

 3. Eliminate distractions

-Freedom is an app designed for blocking distractions on all your devices.
+Freedom is an app designed to block distractions on all your devices.
 There will be no checking Instagram on your device while you're writing that report because the app won't let you.

 Reward yourself with 30 minutes, tops, to indulge in surfing.

 4. Give meditation and mindfulness a try

 Just a few minutes of sitting in silence, listening to calming music, and connecting to your breath will help you become centered.

 You'll return to your work calmer and less reactive to negative emotions, pressures, and demands.